e271828e/Flight.jl/docs/notes/design/tools/decisions_style.md

    the spec rather than the log gets flagged, not dropped.
 6. **The battery is the acceptance test.** `check_refs.jl`, `check_rows.jl`,
    `check_glossary.jl --strict`, and `linkify.jl` as a no-op on re-run.
+7. **A prose rewrite is audited, not trusted.** `audit_fragments.jl [rev]` compares every entry's multiset of code spans, inline math, citations and named identifiers against a git revision — losing one is fatal.
+Rewording an entry is licensed by that check, not by care.

-## Pass C queue — per-entry prose rewrite
+## Pass C — per-entry prose rewrite, closed 2026-08-15

-Pass A converted the table to entries structurally; Pass C is the optional prose pass.
-From the Pass A findings adjudication (45/45 closed, 2026-08-14), sized against the log 2026-08-15.
+Pass A converted the table to entries structurally; Pass C was the optional prose pass over the queue drawn from the Pass A findings adjudication.
+Items 1–3 are done:

-**Sequencing: after Phase 4 of the spec rewrite, not before.** Phase 4's renumber sweep rewrites the `§` citations inside these same entries, so doing prose first means reviewing them twice.

-**Prerequisite: rebuild the content-preservation audit.** Pass A's `audit_fragments.jl` — a per-entry token-multiset comparison catching a dropped citation, code span or named diagnostic — was deleted with the scratch directory.
-Any batch claiming to preserve content needs it back first (~60 lines, about half the work of `sweep_rows.jl`).

-Items 1–3 are ~21 distinct entries, one working session including the audit rebuild.
-Items 1 and 2 are conveniently clustered — D-067–D-072 and D-135–D-140 are each contiguous runs.

-1. **No-headline bundle** — 14 entries: D-045, D-048, D-050, D-056, D-058,
-   D-059, D-062, D-067–D-072, and D-113's five-kinds-in-one-entry structure.
+1. **No-headline bundle** — the fourteen entries whose Positions were semicolon chains (D-045, D-048, D-050, D-056, D-058, D-059, D-062, D-067–D-072, D-113)
-   1,208 Position words between them, mean 86 against a corpus mean of 61; the worst are D-113 (143 words, 8 semicolons) and D-071 (132, 9).
-The work is to
-   extract a one-sentence headline and move the semicolon chain into Rationale, every citation and code span preserved. **Note the tension:** the Position field rule above currently blesses these chains.
-Moving the chain to Rationale honours it; if this item lands, revisit that clause so the guide and the log agree.
+   now open with a headline sentence over an enumerated chain, 5–38 words of headline against the old 86-word mean.
+The Position field rule above was rewritten to bless that shape rather than the chain.
-2. **Provenance prefixes** in Positions — 7 entries: D-131 and D-135–D-140,
+2. **Provenance prefixes** — D-131 and D-135–D-140 no longer open with
-   each opening "Round-4 gaps finding 5, amending D-052: …". **Ruled
+   "Round-4 gaps finding 5, …".
+Where the prefix carried a substantive clause ("amending D-052", "closing D-133's §13.2 deferral", D-140's
-   2026-08-15: delete the prefix outright**, not relocate it to Rationale.
-The Position keeps only the ruling; where the prefix also carries a substantive clause ("amending D-052", "closing D-133's §13.2 deferral"), that clause survives — it states what the decision does, not where it came from.
-The round provenance stays recoverable from this file's git history.
+   unchanged-sections scope) that clause survives as part of the ruling.
-3. **Bare `D.n` glossary citations** — 9 tokens across 4 entries (D-131 and
+3. **Bare `D.n` glossary citations** — nine tokens in D-131, D-149 and D-177,
-   neighbours), spelled `D.3`/`D.6`/`D.8` rather than `§D.3`.
-A real defect, not cosmetics: `check_refs.jl` only recognises the `§D.n` form, so these nine are unvalidated and unlinked.
-Small enough to fold into Phase 4's mechanical sweeps instead of running it here.
+   plus D-149's Spec field `[Appendix D][sD].8`, which was a `§D.8` that `linkify.jl` had mangled for want of the `§`.
+All now validate and link.

-**Removed from the queue (2026-08-15): "terse early entries as expansion candidates."** Measured at 71 entries — 37% of the log — whose Rationale reads `Recorded only through the rejections below.` They read that way because the original table rows recorded nothing else; the reasoning survives only as the rejections.
+**Item 4, "terse early entries as expansion candidates", was removed from the queue rather than done (2026-08-15).** Measured at 71 entries — 37% of the log — whose Rationale reads `Recorded only through the rejections below.` They read that way because the original table rows recorded nothing else; the reasoning survives only as the rejections.
 Expanding them means sourcing rationale that was never written, out of the cited spec sections (which state mechanism, not reasoning) or the git history of `framework_design.md` — historical reconstruction, not prose work, and in tension with standing rule 1, since writing a rationale into an old entry today is retrofitting.
 If ever revisited, first survey which entries have a real documented source; do not expand wholesale.